How Do Artboards Work In Illustrator?

 Bulk Actions

-If you have multiple artboards and need to perform the same action on several, like exporting or resizing, you can select multiple artboards in the Artboards Panel by holding down the Shift key while clicking on the artboards you want to include.
+You can also perform the same action on several or multiple artboards.
+You can select multiple artboards in the Artboards Panel by holding down the Shift key while clicking on the artboards you want to include.

 Does Artboard Size Matter In Illustrator?